n1nj4sec/pupy/README.md

 		self.log("message box popped !")

 ```
-and that's it we have a functionning module :)
+and that's it, we have a fully functional module :)

 ```bash
 >> run msgbox -h